rickyransom/ChiWatch/README.md

 ### Code Issues & Resolutions

 > Use this section to list of all major issues encountered and their resolution, if you'd like.

+## PERSONAL SWOT ANALYSIS

+#### Strength
+Passion for the subject
+Spent a lot of time over weekend practicing learning react all over again with a crash crash course so some things are fresh in my memory
+ Read alot on recent data and also different examples of how data can be presented using
+React and React libraries.

+#### Weakness
+Still trying to fit all the knowledge in my head and struggling a little on when and where to apply components and which ones to apply or assessing if new files should be made for that component.

+#### Opportunity
+My weakness can be an opportunity to learn as we have more independent time and maybe gauge some more time for practice by experimenting with various libraries.

+An opportunity to dive into AirTable features and functionality

+#### Threats
+My working environment, a physical rehabilitation/nursing home can sometimes be noisy or distracting.
+But I do my best during the day to utilize the quietest space.

+Because of my working enviornment sometimes I am abruptly and without warning met with hinderances  such as medical events or nurses.

+Stress is always a threat and a weakness however all can be managed as long as i keep the right attitude